iewug/Atari-DQN/README.md

 **Others**

-With respect to some hyperparameters such as the decaying speed of epsilon, replay buffer's size and update target network frequency, I have tried a lot of different combinations when writing the code, but I think they actually don't matter much.
+With respect to some hyperparameters such as the decaying speed of epsilon, replay buffer's size, update target network frequency and `WARMUP` steps, I have tried a lot of different combinations when writing the code, but I think they actually don't matter much.
 You can find more experiment results from others' experiment [here](https://github.com/AdrianHsu/breakout-Deep-Q-Network).